asekerefe/Expandicon/README.md

 Now, this command can be run like this:

-<b>'destroy box'</b>
+<b>destroy box</b>

 And the result would be:

 ![Preview ConsolePanel](https://raw.github.com/asekerefe/Expandicon/master/screenshot/DestroyCommandOutput.png)

-note: the parameter's array comes from the console can be filled or not (depending on the console input).
+Note: The parameter array comes from the console could be filled or empty (depending on the console input).
 Although I've created a command for each type of operation (for example, GetPosition and SetPosition) for simplification,  your can process those parameters to overload your command.

 Let's say you want to overload the destroy command so that it could perform two different destroy operations: GameObject.Destroy and GameObject.DestroyImmediate.
-You would pass the input <b>destroy box i</b>.
+You would pass the input as <b>destroy box i</b>.
 In this case, the first element of the parameter array will be <b>i</b>.
 By checking the parameter array, you can change the behavior of <i>destroy</i>.